 Pitching a new single, EP, or album to press outlets, blogs, and music tastemakers is an almost mandatory part of trying to make your mark in music today.
 Yes, you can fork over a bunch of money have an expert PR firm do it for you, but most artists don’t have the kind of expendable cash to make that happen every time they put out new music.
 A great pitch can help give your music real traction and momentum, but it’s not easy.
 Bands waste an incredible amount of time and energy spinning their wheels by sending bad pitches that are never likely to get read in the first place.
-Here’s what you shouldn’t be doing if you’re an artist trying to generate buzz around your new music:
+Here’s what you shouldn’t be doing if you’re an artist trying to pitch your music to press outlets.

 Put no thought whatsoever into your pitch